rblades/dhworkbook_master/docs/module-1/Exercises.md

 ### Using the Command Line

 In the previous exercise, [dillinger.io](http://dillinger.io) could convert your Markdown document into HTML or PDF.
 We will now add the Pandoc program to DH Box so that you can convert things for yourself.
 We will get the Pandoc program and bring it into our DH Box using the `wget` command.
 Wget is a program that allows us to download materials off the web.
 It can be used to only grab certain file types, or all files within a certain directory, or even to take a complete copy of a website!
-We'll discuss wget more in module 2 (visit also [the Programming Historian on wget](http://programminghistorian.org/lessons/automated-downloading-with-wget)).
+We'll discuss wget more in [Module 2](../module-2/Exercises/#exercise-2-wget) (visit also [the Programming Historian on wget](http://programminghistorian.org/lessons/automated-downloading-with-wget)).

 1. Select Command Line in your DH Box.
 You will have to login again with your DH Box username and password.